Nemat-Allah-Aloush/Machine-Learning-with-Python/README.md

 # Machine-Learning-with-Python
-Tasks associated with the course Machine Learning with Python in  freeCodeCamp
+Tasks associated with the course Machine Learning with Python at freeCodeCamp.
+The associated certificate based on this course can be found [here](Nemat-Allah-Aloush/Machine-Learning-with-Python).

 ## Index
 1. [Introduction to Tensorflow](#introduction-to-tensorflow)